 Sparkling water is both carbonated and slightly acidic, but research shows that it damages your tooth enamel only slightly more than regular water.
 To mitigate any damage, Sessions says it’s best to drink sparkling waters with food rather than alone.
 Furthermore, there’s no evidence that the acidity in sparkling water affects bone mineral density.

 Overall, there’s currently no proof that sparkling water is bad for your overall health — although research is limited.

 Drinking sparkling water is a great way to kick an unhealthy soda habit

 It’s no secret that there are plenty of reasons to stop drinking soft drinks.
-Whether you’re worried about your waistline or your teeth, sparkling water can be a great alternative to the soda that you drink every day — especially if you drink more than one.
+Whether you’re worried about your waistline or your teeth, sparkling water can be a great alternative to a soda packed with sugar that you drink every day — especially if you drink more than one.

 Not only is sparkling water calorie-free and offered in a variety of flavors, it causes significantly less damage to tooth enamel than soft drinks.

 “Sparkling water can be a great way to help kick a soda habit,” says Sessions.
 “But, it’s important to choose options free of added sugars and artificial sweeteners — read ingredient lists carefully!”

 Watch out for sparkling water brands that sneak in unhealthy additives

 Most sparkling water brands don’t contain sodium or sugar, but you’ll need to check the nutrition label to be sure.